 Tracking your net worth is an essential step to managing your finances.
-In a single number your net worth can measure your financial progress, whether you are climbing out of debt, building an investment portfolio, or both.
-We’ve covered how to track your net worth in the past.
+In a single number, your net worth can measure your financial progress, whether you are climbing out of debt, building an investment portfolio, or both.
+In this article, we’ll cover 3 tools to help you track your net worth.

 Recently I received an email from a reader named Mike asking me about some of the tools I use:

 Q:I’m a big fan of your show, and just recently listened to a podcast where you mentioned using YNAB and Personal Capital.
 I am a fan (and user) of YNAB.
 Here is my question:

 Do you add all of your assets/accounts to YNAB, and if so, how do you update them (manually monthly)?
 What if the value of the account goes up or down with no deposits (because of market fluctuation).
 I understand this is captured in Personal Capital, but do you also capture it in YNAB (or do you just use YNAB for spending tracking and PC for tracking investments)?

 Overall question I guess is…how do you calculate your net worth between the two applications?